compsoc-edinburgh/website/README.md

 # SIG: Web - website2017
-This is the new website for [CompSoc Edinburgh](https://comp-soc.com).

-Built by SIG: Web.
+This is [CompSoc Edinburgh](https://comp-soc.com)'s website, built by SIG: Web.

 ## How to test
 It uses Jekyll.
 It also works nicely with Docker.